Thomas Pavel: Biography

-Thomas Pavel received an MA in Linguistics from the University of Bucharest in 1962 and a Doctorat 3e cycle from the École des Hautes Études en Sciences Sociales (EHESS) in Paris, in 1971, after defecting to France in 1969.
+Thomas Pavel received an MA in Linguistics from the University of Bucharest in 1962 and a Doctorat 3e cycle from the École des Hautes Études en Sciences Sociales (EHESS) in Paris, in 1971.
 He taught at the University of Ottawa from 1971 to 1981, the University of Québec at Montréal from 1981 to 1986, the University of California Santa Cruz from 1986 to 1990, and Princeton University from 1990 to 1998.
 He was a visiting professor at the University of Amsterdam, Harvard University, University of California, Berkeley, and the École des Hautes Études en Sciences Sociales.
 From 1998 to 2021, he taught at the University of Chicago, where he was the Gordon J. Laing Distinguished Service Professor in the Committee on Social Thought and the Departments of Romance Languages and Comparative Literature.
 In 2021 he retired, becoming Emeritus Professor at the University of Chicago.

 In 1999, he was elected to the American Academy of Arts and Sciences.
 He was named Chevalier des Arts et des Lettres in France in 2004 and received the Romanian Order of Cultural Merit in 2011.
 He held the International Chair at the Collège de France, Paris in 2005-2006 and was a fellow at the Institute of Advanced Studies (Wissenschaftskolleg) in Berlin in 2010–2011.
-In 2023 he received "Le Prix de la Francophonie" (The Prize of Francophony) granted by the Académie Française.
+In 2023 he received "Grand prix de la francophonie" (The Prize of Francophony) granted by the Académie Française.
+In 2025 he was elected to the Romanian Academy.

 He received the Quantrell Award in 2007.